 UKVI guidance states that students on a Student visa must be 16 or over.
 Accordingly, the University cannot assign a CAS for anyone under 16 and those requiring a Student visa must be aged 16 or over in order to be considered for sponsorship.

-The University may ask applicants to declare a relevant unspent criminal conviction as part of the process of accepting an offer which is made.
-For the majority of courses, the University does not require this at application stage or until an offer is made.
-It is only required when an applicant wishes to accept an offer.
-Information about why this information is requested, and the process for disclosing a relevant unspent criminal conviction, is on our declaring criminal convictions page and in the University’s policy statement on students with criminal records (PDF).
+The University may ask applicants to declare a relevant unspent criminal conviction.
+For the majority of courses, the applicant is only required to do this when they wish to accept an offer.
+Information about why this information is requested and the process is on our declaring criminal convictions page and in the University’s policy statement on students with criminal records (PDF).

-Where indicated in the prospectus or on the University’s website, for specific courses it is necessary to declare a criminal conviction at the application stage.
-This is in order to perform certain checks with the Disclosure and Barring Service and to undertake fitness to practise assessments as required by Professional, Statutory or Regulatory Bodies.
+For specific courses, the applicant must declare a criminal conviction at the application stage.
+This is in order to perform certain checks with the Disclosure and Barring Service and to undertake occupational health checks as required by professional, statutory or regulatory bodies.
 The University will send further instructions as part of the admissions process where this is the case.

 The University encourages and welcomes applications from disabled people.
-The University is committed to the social model of disability and in line with the definition under the Equality Act 2010 defines a disabled person as someone with a physical or mental impairment which is long-term (lasting 12 months or more), and which has a substantial adverse effect on that person’s ability to carry out normal day-to-day activities.
+The University is committed to the social model of disability and in line with the Equality Act 2010 defines a disabled person as someone with a physical or mental impairment which is long-term (lasting or expected to last 12 months or more), and which has a substantial adverse effect on that person’s ability to carry out normal day-to-day activities.
 Although some conditions, such as cancer, HIV/AIDS and MS (from the point of diagnosis) are expressly deemed to be disabilities for the purposes of the Equality Act, the definition of disability may also include epilepsy, diabetes, and Chronic Fatigue Syndrome/ME, amongst others.

 The University aims to be as inclusive as possible through its application process, learning and teaching.
-There are various projects and practices in place as part of an anticipatory approach to reduce the need for applicants and students to request individual support.
-However, the University does also make individual reasonable adjustments, with the aim of ensuring that disabled applicants have full and equal access to our admissions procedures and courses.
+We aim to take an anticipatory approach to reduce the need for applicants and students to request individual support.
+However, the University does also make individual reasonable adjustments to make sure that disabled applicants have full and equal access to our admissions procedures and courses.

-Applicants are strongly encouraged to disclose their disability on the application form so that reasonable adjustments and/or other support requirements can be made/considered.
+Applicants are encouraged to disclose their disability on the application form so that reasonable adjustments and/or other support requirements can be made/considered.
 Information about disability is not used when considering academic eligibility for the chosen course.
-Instead it is reviewed in order to identify the potential study-related support requirements, and the eligibility for disability-related support funding, so that the University can ensure the applicant is supported effectively on the course.
+Instead it is reviewed in order to identify potential study-related support requirements,possible reasonable adjustments and/or the eligibility for disability-related support funding, so that the University can ensure the applicant is supported effectively on the course.

-The University will always aim to make appropriate adjustments for disabled applicants and no applicant or student is required to disclose their disability if they do not wish to do so.
+Applicants are not required to disclose their disability if they do not wish to.
 However, applicants who choose not to declare their disability should be aware that without this information it may be more difficult, or in rare cases impossible, for the University to provide appropriate support and/or make reasonable adjustments.
-Disabled applicants are also advised to email Disability Services at firstname.lastname@example.org once an application has been submitted, to discuss any support requirements they may have in relation to the course for which they have applied.
+Disabled applicants are also advised to contact the University’s Disability Services team (email@example.com) once an application has been submitted, to discuss any support requirements they may have in relation to the course for which they have applied.

 If any candidate feels that their disability has meant that they faced exceptional circumstances which should be taken into account by the University when considering their application, they should refer to the Applicant and student support section of this page, specifically the section Applicants who have faced exceptional circumstances.